OT-CLOUD-KIT/terraform-aws-iam-role/README.md

 3. Create AWS IAM roles of type assume role, service roles and other.
 4. Maps policies and roles together.

-What does this module does not do ?
-1. This module should not be used for IAM roles Anywhere.

 ## Modules